KatarinaKomad/ZOSS-Tim1/documentation/ios/media-access-vulnerabilities.md

 ## Threats
-Risks of unauthorize resources access can be very compromising in therms of user privacy.</br>

-- Invasion of privacy
-- Reputational damage
-- Data theft
+- ***Privacy Invasion And Data Theft as Information Disclosure***

+    Risks of unauthorize resources access can be very compromising in therms of user privacy.
+One primary concern is the invasion of privacy, as unauthorized individuals or entities gain access to sensitive information, violating the confidentiality of personal data.
+This breach can lead to reputation damage for individuals and organizations alike, eroding trust and credibility in the eyes of users and stakeholders.
+Moreover, the potential for data theft increases, exposing sensitive details that can be exploited for malicious purposes, such as identity theft or financial fraud.

-## 1. Insecure Data Storage expoloits
+## 1. Insecure Data Storage exploits

 If sensitive media files are stored in an insecure manner, for example without strong encryption, attackers may gain unauthorized access by directly accessing the file system.
 Without proper protection mechanisms application could easily leave media files susceptible to leaks and theft.